cbuctok/doing-ai-governance/README.md

-Below is a sample README.md file you can include in your repo:

----

-# Governance Map Application
+# Governance Mega-Map Application

 ## Overview

-The Governance Map Application is a tool for visualizing relationships between governance controls from multiple sources.
+The Governance MegaMap Application is a tool for visualising relationships between governance controls from multiple sources.
 The application takes mapping data from an Excel file and converts it into a JSON file that is then used to generate an interactive chord diagram.
 This diagram visually represents the relationships between a master control set and various source control sets (e.g., ISO42001, ISO27001, ISO27701, EU AI ACT, NIST RMF, SOC2).

 Additional details and extended discussion on the methodology are available at [ethos-ai.org](https://ethos-ai.org).